-During most of the 1880s and the early 1890s, Randolph operated her very own successful dressmaking business from her home, but ultimately abandoned this career not long after she was invited to join the Women’s Christian Temperance Union (WCTU) in 1892.
+During the 1880s and early 1890s, Randolph successfully operated her own dressmaking business from her home; but she ultimately abandoned this career not long after receiving an invitation to join the Women’s Christian Temperance Union (WCTU) in 1892.
 The WCTU was the first major union among females keen on social reform based upon applied Christianity.
 After a few years in ministry and community service duties, Randolph pursued a license to preach in 1897.
 There was minor opposition from the church, but in 1900, she became an ordained deacon.
 During her next 12 years in the church, she worked without any pay.

 In 1915, Randolph organized the New Jersey State Federation of Colored Women’s Clubs, which worked to solve many issues regarding race, gender, and social inequalities in the state.
 She was also president of the Missionary Society of New Jersey, and a member of the Executive Committee of the New Jersey State Suffrage Association.